About Dancing Rabbit Ecovillage

 In 1997 the DR Land Trust (DRLT) purchased 280 acres in the rolling hills of northeastern Missouri.
 We are now deep into pioneering—constructing buildings while continuing to plan and develop community structure.
-There is an ever-increasing emphasis on internal economy, which includes bartering and an internal currency.
+There is an ever-increasing emphasis on internal economy, which includes bartering.
 Eventually, we see 500 to 1,000 people living in our village, with businesses and homes surrounding the town center.

 As you might expect, ecological sustainability is the primary focus of our long-term vision and our daily lives.
 Residents agree to follow ecological covenants and sustainability guidelines.
 We build our homes using alternative techniques such as straw bale and cob, powering them with renewable energy from the Sun and wind.
 Vehicles at DR are owned cooperatively and powered by electricity and biodiesel.
 Overall, we eat an ever-increasing amount of local, organic, and in-season foods including many home-grown vegetables.

 We strive to be good stewards of our land, with much of our acreage reserved as wildlife habitat.
 In the grasslands we are reintroducing native prairie plants to help revitalize our region’s biodiversity.
 We’ve planted over 10,000 trees in an effort to restore our land to its precolonial ecology, to stabilize the riparian zone, and to provide a sustainable source of wood for our community in years to come.